AfterShip/aftership-sdk-nodejs/README.md

 ![codecov.io](http://codecov.io/github/AfterShip/aftership-sdk-nodejs/branch.svg?branch=master)

 node.js SDK for AfterShip API

+## Key features

-> It could be used on both client and server side.
+- The SDK is now isomorphic, you can use it on both client and server side.
+- Support IntelliSense in IDE
+- Support TypeScript

 ## Installation
 ```